AngusGLChen/angusglchen.github.io/_pages/activities.md

 * The International Conference on Web-based Learning (ICWL), 2017 & 2018
 * The Global Chinese Conference on Computers in Education, 2018
 * The 1st International Symposium on User Modeling and Language Learning, 2017
-% * Workshop on FutureLearn data: what we currently have, what we are learning and how it is demonstrating learning in MOOCs (co-located with the 7th International Conference on Learning Analytics and Knowledge), 2017
+* Workshop on FutureLearn data: what we currently have, what we are learning and how it is demonstrating learning in MOOCs, 2017
-* Workshop on FutureLearn data (co-located with the International Conference on Learning Analytics and Knowledge), 2017
+* Workshop on FutureLearn data, 2017
-* The International Workshop on Semantic Computing and Personalization (co-located with the International Conference on Database for Advanced Application), 2016
+* The International Workshop on Semantic Computing and Personalization, 2016

 ## -- Invited Reviewer --